 Making History In Poland’s Sanctuaries

-After several sunrise til sundown periods of mixing paint and gesso from raw materials, preparing test panels, scrutinizing 17th century artists’ styles, applying finished pigments onto wooden boards, complying to the rigid guidelines of restoring historical art, etc., our team completed the last portion of the roof’s mural!
+After several sunrise til sundown periods of mixing paint and gesso from raw materials, preparing test panels, scrutinizing 17th century artists’ styles, applying finished pigments onto wooden boards, complying to the rigid guidelines of restoring historical art, etc., our team completed the last portion of the roof’s mural.

 The cupola (80% to scale) will be part of the core installation at the forthcoming Museum of the History of the Polish Jews, constructed on the site of the Warsaw ghetto.
 According to Handshouse Studio, this project took “nearly 10 years of work: 8 years of research and 2 years of workshops, over 300 people, more than 400 pieces of the roof structure made out of 200 logs of wood, 29 sections forming the roof, 13 forming the lantern, 67 paintings of mythical animals, 1000 of flowers, bunches of grapes and buds”.

-Thanks to Handshouse Studio staff and supporters for helping to increase awareness of symbolism in art, allowing for the progressive understanding of our history.
+Here’s a warm thanks to Handshouse Studio staff and supporters for helping to increase awareness of symbolism in art, allowing for the progressive understanding of our history.

-View The Videos Of This Endeavor
+View Videos Of This Endeavor

 PART 1: Setting Up The Workshop